chen-charles/psp2cldr/README.md

    * CMake 3.16 has a [bug](https://gitlab.kitware.com/cmake/cmake/-/issues/20568) that renders it unusable on armhf, you can either cross-compile ([GNU Toolchain for the A-profile Architecture](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-a/downloads)), build CMake 3.18+ from source, or use the [Kitware APT Repository](https://apt.kitware.com/) (*had no luck though).

 ## Usage
-   1. Displaying information of the supplied VELF
+   1. Display information of the supplied VELF
    `psp2cldr --readelf XXX.velf`
    2. Load ELFs, and optionally VELFs (see usage via `psp2cldr -h`)